-The effects of Rht alleles on the NUtE of the grain are broadly consistent with the frequently observed negative relationships between genetic effects on Grain DMY and protein concentration (Zheng et al. 2009).
-There is, therefore, conflict between wheat systems and genotypes targeted for bread-making and hence high grain-protein concentrations and those for NUtE, i.e. the inverse of N concentration (Barraclough et al. 2010).
-Foulkes et al. (1998) label the inverse of grain N concentration as 'crop nitrogen productivity' (rather than as 'NUtE of the grain' as used herein), presumably as a more readily available potential indicator of NUtEg.
-The present results demonstrate the close association between genotype effects on the inverse of grain N concentration and NUtEg.
+The effects of Rht alleles on the NUtE of the grain are broadly consistent with the frequently observed negative relationships between genetic effects on $Grain\ DMY$ and protein concentration (Zheng $et\ al.\ 2009$ ).
+There is, therefore, conflict between wheat systems and genotypes targeted for bread making and hence high grain protein concentrations and those for NUtE i.e. the inverse of nitrogen concentration (Barraclough $et\ al.\ 2010$ ).
+Foulkes $et\ al.\ (1998)$ label the inverse of grain nitrogen concentration as ' $crop\ nitrogen\ productivity$ ' (rather than as ' $NUtE\ of\ the\ grain$ ' as used here) presumably as a more readily available, potential indicator of $NUtE_g$ .
+The results here demonstrate the close association between genotype effects on the inverse of grain nitrogen concentration and $NUtE_g$ .

 It would appear that dwarfing alleles, GA insensitive or not, would have little to contribute to increased protein concentration at high yields, other than to permit greater fertilizer N applications without excessively increasing the risk of lodging.
-Comparisons of commercially released varieties that vary in vintage so as to span the introduction of the cvar Norin 10 dwarfing alleles have found that the more modern, shorter varieties accumulate the same or more Crop NY and have greater Grain NY, NHI, Remobeff, NUtEg, NUtE of the grain and DMHI (Austin et al. 1977; Slafer & Andrade 1989; Slafer et al. 1990; Ortiz-Monasterio et al. 1997; Barraclough et al. 2010).
-The results presented, together with those presented previously (Gale & Youssefian 1985; Gooding et al. 1997), demonstrate that much of these effects can be attributed to the individual dwarfing alleles incorporated.
-However, these benefits are only seen in comparatively tall backgrounds (represented by Maris Widgeon and Maris Huntsman here), and there appears to be no benefit for reducing plant height below 800 mm with respect to any component of NUE, irrespective of the dwarfing mechanism or cropping system employed.
-It is notable that even the semi-dwarfing allele, Rht-D1b could sometimes reduce grain yield and NUE when added to a comparatively short background such as Mercia, a cultivar that was at least as short as many of its successors carrying semi-dwarfing alleles such as cvar Xi19 and cvar Solstice.
+Comparisons of commerciallyreleased varieties that vary in vintage so as to span the introduction of the Norin 10 dwarfing alleles have found that the more modern, shorter varieties: accumulate the same or more Crop NY; and to have greater Grain NY, NHI, Remobeff, NUtEg, NUtE of the grain, and DMHI (Austin et al. 1977, Slafer & Andrada 1989; Slafer et al. 1990; Ortiz-Monasterio et al. 1997; Barraclough et al. 2010).
+Our results, with those presented previously (Gale & Youssefian 1985; Gooding et al. 1997) demonstrate that much of these effects can be attributed to the individual dwarfing alleles incorporated.
+However, these benefits are only seen in comparatively tall backgrounds (represented by Maris Widgeon and Maris Huntsman here), and we find no benefit for reducing plant height below 800 mm with respect to any component of NUE, irrespective of the dwarfing mechanism or cropping system employed.
+It is notable, that even the semi-dwarfing allele, Rht-D1b could sometimes reduce grain yield and NUE when added to a comparatively short background such as Mercia, a cultivar that was at least as short as many of its successors carrying semi-dwarfing alleles such as Xi19 and Solstice.
 Given the success of these latter cultivars, and the results presented here, there would appear little potential benefit in reducing cultivar height below 800 mm.
-The present paper does, however, demonstrate that optimum height to maximize NUE and its components, as manipulated by Rht alleles, varies with cropping system and crop utilization (i.e. grain or biomass).
+We do, however, demonstrate that optimum height to maximize NUE and its components, as manipulated by Rht alleles, varies with cropping system and crop utilization (i.e. grain or biomass).

-The authors are grateful to the Felix Trust for providing a scholarship for M. Addisu, and to R. J. Casebow, R. E. Kiff and D. T. Smith for technical support.
+The authors are grateful to the Felix Trust for providing a scholarship for M. Addisu, and to RJ Casebow, RE Kiff and DT Smith for technical support.